What is DAT Assurance™?

 What can I expect from Assurance?

-DAT Assurance is provided to you through Ansonia, the data collection service which provides Broker credit scores and days-to-pay.
-The process for registering a load with Assurance is as follows:
+DAT Assurance is provided to you through Debt Recovery Resources, a highly rated full-service commercial collections agency.
+The process for registering a load with Assurance is as follows::

 - Day 1: A carrier customer conducts a load search, chooses a load and if the load qualifies, registers it with the Assurance Program.
 The carrier submits Collections Services Agreement to DAT agreeing to Terms and Conditions of the Assurance Program.